Who Should Serve as Professional Trustee of Special Needs Trust?

 This is a lot of responsibility to place on anyone, especially in your case on a younger sibling of the beneficiary, perhaps just when he’s getting started on a career and family.
 A professional co-trustee can take some of the burden off his shoulders at the same time providing continuity in case the family member trustee becomes less active during periods in his life.
 At the same time, I also like having a family member co-trustee to make sure that someone who knows the beneficiary intimately is staying involved and keeping the professional trustee on its toes.

 But that’s not really answering your question.
-As between an institution and an individual professional, both have their benefits and risks.
+As for the question of choosing between an institution and an individual professional, both have their benefits and risks.
 Institutional trustees are more likely to provide continuity and to have infrastructure and systems in place to make sure the basic trust functions are managed with no slip-ups.
-But they can be a bit impersonal and in fact offer less continuity in a fashion, because the personnel of the bank or trust company may change over time.
+But they can be a bit impersonal and offer less continuity in a fashion, because the personnel of the bank or trust company may change over time.
 A professional individual is likely to be more personally connected and offer more continuity as long as she can serve in this role.
-But she may be less responsive when she gets busy due to work or family demands and inevitably will have to be replaced when she retires sometime in the future.
+But she may be less responsive when she gets busy due to work or family demands and, inevitably, will have to be replaced when she retires sometime in the future.

 So, unfortunately, there’s no one-size-fits-all solution.
 You will have to pick the one that feels best right now and then review it every few years to make sure it still makes sense.
 Whatever choice you make, it’s very important that your younger son be able to change the trustee, as you say he can.
-But if possible it would be good to give someone else this oversight role if and when your younger son can no longer fill it.
+But if possible, it would be good to give someone else this oversight role as a backup to your younger son if and when he can no longer fill it.